Ato Boldon: Broadcasting

 In 2017, Boldon joined NASCAR on NBC's broadcast as a features contributor.

 Politics

 Boldon was sworn in on 14 February 2006 as a Senator representing the Opposition United National Congress following the resignation of former Senator Roy Augustus, who resigned on 13 February in a dispute over the leadership style of then Leader of the Opposition Basdeo Panday.
-Boldon resigned on 11 April 2007 after 14 months as a senator, also citing issues with Panday's leadership ability.
+Boldon resigned on 11 April 2007 after 14 months as a senator, saying he had a role in sports broadcasting, also citing issues with Panday's leadership ability.

 Media

 In 2006, Boldon wrote, produced and directed a 73-minute DVD film entitled Once in a Lifetime: Boldon in Bahrain which documented his voyage with fellow fans and Trinidad and Tobago nationals to the Kingdom of Bahrain, where the country's soccer team, the Soca Warriors, defeated Bahrain 1–0 in a playoff to become the smallest country ever to qualify for the FIFA World Cup, qualifying to play at the Germany 2006 tournament.